 Families are the first and most powerful influence on children’s early learning and development.
 Early childhood settings can reinforce the care, learning and benefits of families’ participation in their children’s early learning.
 Planned programming for children and their families are based on mutual trust and respect.
 We are sensitive to family culture, values and language.

 Every parent and child are greeted upon arrival and departure.
 This allows the staff and parents to talk daily and share information.
 We feel this builds strong relationships and a rapport with our families.
-We also connect with our families through the Remind App, newsletters, website, e-mail, open house, learning stories and documentation.
+We also connect with our families through newsletters, website, e-mail, open house, learning stories and documentation.

 When children are strongly connected to the staff, they feel safe and have the confidence to play, explore and learn about the world around them.
 Children’s sense of belonging and feelings of security are also strengthened when they have opportunities to make and explore connections between home and preschool.
-Positive interactions support the development of social and cognitive competence and communication skills.
+Positive interactions support the development of social and cognitive competence and communications skills.
 As children engage in various forms of social play and are supported to recognize the varied capabilities and characteristics of other children, they learn to get along with others, to negotiate, collaborate, communicate and to care for others.
 As staff start to recognize the individual needs of a child, they can begin to support them in their environment.
-Daily routines such as mealtimes or getting ready to go outside can provide an ideal opportunity for children to practice their growing self-care abilities as well as promoting self-regulation, persistence and a sense of competence.
+Daily routines such as meal times or getting ready to go outside can provide an ideal opportunity for children to practice their growing self-care abilities as well as promoting self-regulation, persistence and a sense of competence.

 We provide a positive learning environment that expands on their inquiring minds.
 Through play-based learning, the children show a natural curiosity while developing personal skills such as independence, creativity, motivation, problem solving techniques, social and intellectual skills and much more.

-In developing our early learning and childcare programming for the children, we use purposeful play-based learning curriculum and a growth mind set.
+In developing our early learning and child care programming for the children, we use purposeful play-based learning curriculum and a growth mind set.
 The staff plan a developmentally appropriate curriculum by following the children’s lead and interest.

 Our program provides environments and experiences that engage the children in active, creative and meaningful exploration and play.
 Staff engage the children by providing a wide variety of interesting and open-ended materials for the children to explore.
 Daily routines are planned as children participate as co-learners and seek new ideas to facilitate the children’s exploration in meaningful ways.